Signed in as:

 The Foggy River is very much a Reedville product.
 Her design was a collaborative effort between two local residents, her owner Charles Bowles, and her builder, George Butler, the second of the three generations of the family to own and operate the Reedville Marine Railway.
 As was and is the custom at the shop, there were no formal design on paper, just discussions prior to and during the construction as the boat took shape.

 The wood for the project was cut locally from timberland owned by the Lillian Lumber Company, which in turn sawed the logs to Mr. Butler’s specifications.
 The boards were then stacked to dry in a shed on Cockrell Creek.
 The Foggy River was used by Captain Bowles for a number of decades until he retired.
 Captain Benny Verlander later discovered her lying unused near the Corrotoman River.
 When her engine finally failed, he donated the boat to the Museum.

 The Foggy River was restored to become a floating classroom, exhibiting the different equipment and rigging used in pound net fishing, crab dredging, oystering, and crab potting.
 Thanks to a generous donation in 2014 from the United States Federation of Friends of Museums, and hard work by museum volunteers, this project opened to the public in 2015

-In the spring of 2021 the Foggy River will become a land exhibit featuring exhibit panels describing her life on the water.
+In the spring of 2021, the Foggy River became a land exhibit featuring exhibit panels describing her life on the water.
 Interested in helping the Boat Shop crew scrape, paint and repair this grand lady?
 Please contact the Museum at 804-453-6529 for information.
-We will begin work on her at her new location (front lawn of Museum) in later spring.